-Chances are, it’s happened to you: You go to the bathroom and feel a burning sensation when you urinate.
+Chances are, it has happened to you: You go to the bathroom and feel a burning sensation when you urinate.
 That feeling is a telltale symptom of a urinary tract infection (UTI), and it’s one that most women are familiar with.
 UTIs are incredibly common.
-In fact, the risk of a woman contracting one in her lifetime ranges from 40 percent to more than 50 percent.
+In fact, the risk of a woman contracting one in her lifetime ranges from 40% to more than 50%.

-Tola Fashokun, M.D., a gynecologist at the Johns Hopkins Women’s Center for Pelvic Health and Reconstructive Surgery, talks about the common causes of urinary tract infections, how to prevent them and when to see a doctor.
+Melindia Mann, a women’s health nurse practitioner who specializes in the diagnosis and treatment of UTIs at Johns Hopkins Bayview Medical Center, talks about the common causes of urinary tract infections, how to prevent them and when to see a doctor or practitioner.